Transcription of 777 Interview with Borzalom: (All answers are CCR’s reiteration of what Borzalom has said)

-A: The original goal was data storage and as we move forward the goal expanded and now the new real value of XBY is a XBY based service/trading platform of different applications being able to utilize the services at XTRABYTES.
-So the future winners are going to be the trusted decentralized service providers as well as STATIC node owners and XBY is going to be the market for decentralized service providers.
-So that is the real big goal of what we are doing here now.
+A: The original goal was originally conceived as relating to data storage.
+However, this goal expanded as we moved forward and we now see that the real value of XBY is as an XBY-based service/trading platform.
+One where different applications can utilize XTRABYTES’ services.
+So the future winners are going to be the trusted decentralized service providers as well as STATIC node owners.
+And XBY is going to be the market for these decentralized service providers.
+So that is an important goal and what we’re presently seeking to accomplish.

 Q2: Explain the Proof of Signature (PoSIGN) consensus algorithm.
 What are its benefits over Proof of Work or Proof of Stake algorithms?
 Why is it desirable?

 A: The first thing that Borzalom emphasized is that our Proof of Signature is green.
 It’s a very environmentally-friendly algorithm, like Proof of Stake as many of you know.
 We discussed this in Slack and on the forum, especially as it relates to the different size laptops, for example, or different computers needed to run a STATIC node.
 We have explained that you can use an older machine as STATIC nodes don’t require a lot of power.

 This is very helpful, as he’s talking about the Proof of Work miners, for example, noting that they’re very energy intensive and we are not.
 That’s a very important thing for people to realize; he also discussed security and how Proof of Signature is so much stronger and more secure than Proof of Work (as each Proof of Signature miner is trusted and audited).
 So in this respect, Proof-of-Signature is better for the business environment than Proof of Stake or Proof of Work, where miners are unknown.